supabase/cli/docs/supabase/inspect/db-table-index-sizes.md

 # db-table-index-sizes

 This command displays the total size of indexes for each table.
-It is calcualtes by using the system administration function `pg_indexes_size()`.
+It is calculated by using the system administration function `pg_indexes_size()`.

 ```
                  TABLE               │ INDEX SIZE